KoanMK/CSC226/Assignment4/README.md

 ## KMP.java

-Java implementation of the Knuth-Morris-Pratt algorithm for finding the substrings in a text file.
+Java implementation of the Knuth-Morris-Pratt algorithm for finding substrings in a text file.
 Reads text files and outputs whether or not any matches were found and where.
 Overall time complexity of O(n+m).